dustinpfister/blog_posts/_posts/lodash_concat.md

 ## 2 - Vanilla javaScript altertaives to lodash concat

 Now that I covered a few examples that have to do with combining two or more arrays using lodash, in this section I will be going I will be going over a few examples that have to do with using just javaScript by itself to combine arrays into a single array.
+There is of course the array concat method in the array prototype, but there are also a number of other useful methods and language syntax features that can be used for various kinds of tasks such as adding two arrays together.

 ### 2.1 - Basic example using Array.concat